 In the digital domain amplification is just a multiplication, that comes close to an ideal amplifier: There are no non-linearities (resulting in harmonics and intermodulation), no extra introduced noise (Noise Figure = 0 dB), no gain imperfectness, no bandwidth limitation and no oscillations.
 A variable gain amplifier is easy to build.

 Digital signal processing offers the possibility to display signals in the frequency domain using FFT.
 The FFT allows to analyze signals and its frequency components in a large bandwidth simultaneously.
 Plotting the spectrum over time creates a spectrogram or a waterfall diagram, that is commonly used in SDRs, e.g. for band observation.

 Aging, EMC & Impedance Matching

 A sometimes overlooked property of digital radios is that they can be copied easily, since the “design” usually consists of software or other design files, such as programming code, VHDL, FPGA design files or a GNU radio project on a PC.
-Before trying modifications, the designer can “backup” the radio and copy it back, if the changes are not satisfactory.
-Furthermore, it is also easy to distribute the radio to someone else (e.g. by email) or to sell a copy, which is important for the commercial development of SDRs.
+This is a huge advantage for economic industrial production of SDRs.
+The experimenter and developer can easily create “backups” of the radio or put it under software version control.
+If modifications made on the radio’s functionality are not satisfactory, the original state can easily be retrieved.